 If you have eggs, sperm or embryos stored with Genea Oxford Fertility, we have already sent you our Release of Frozen Samples and Release of Medical Records forms for you to complete and email back to us.
 If you have not received them, please let us know and we can resend them.
 Please read them carefully and do not hesitate to contact us if you have any questions.
 (Note: the Medical Records sent with your eggs, sperm or embryos relate ONLY to the treatment cycles that created them).

 It’s advised that you then contact the IVF clinic you have selected to confirm your new storage.
 There will be paperwork requirements from their end to be completed before the transport can take place.
-You will find the contact details of each clinic listed below.

 7. What are the Risks of transfer?